smakijenko/Flight-Spy/README.md

 # Flight Spy - flight tracker app
 👋 Hi,

-✈️ I would like to present to you my new SwiftUI app with MVVM pattern.
+✈️ I would like to present you my new SwiftUI app with MVVM pattern.
 It's Flight Spy, flight tracker application.
 To get the aircrafts I used free api: https://opensky-network.org.
 To get more info about the flight I created REST api in PHP.

 🟥 Here is a link to the youtube video, that shows how the app looks like: https://youtu.be/ctARyKBTel4